contagon/handbook/handbook/33-records-and-reports.md

 The stake technology specialist oversees and coordinates the work of assistant technology specialists.
 If the stake does not have a stake technology specialist, the stake clerk or an assistant stake clerk oversees the assistant technology specialists and communicates assignments from the stake presidency.

-### 33.3.4 Stake Executive Secretary

-The stake president or an assigned counselor calls and sets apart a stake executive secretary.
-The executive secretary should hold the Melchizedek Priesthood and be worthy to have a temple recommend.

-The executive secretary is an administrative assistant to the stake presidency.
-He meets with them and prepares agendas as assigned.
-He is also a member of the stake council and attends high council meetings.
-As directed by the stake presidency, he follows up on assignments made in these meetings.
-He is not a member of the high priests quorum.

-He coordinates stake business between the stake presidency, high council, and other stake leaders.
-He also schedules appointments for the stake presidency.
-He distributes copies of Church publications and correspondence promptly.

-If assigned by the stake presidency, he encourages and assists ward executive secretaries with Church magazine subscription efforts.

-He may help the stake presidency encourage and monitor the participation of eligible stake members in Church Educational System programs (see [chapter 15](15-seminaries-and-institutes.md)).

-He advises the stake presidency of members who are entering the military or are already in military service.
-Under the direction of the stake presidency, he may help coordinate Church orientation for stake members who are entering the military (see [38.10.1](38-church-policies-and-guidelines.md#38101-stake-military-relations-leadership) and [38.10.3](38-church-policies-and-guidelines.md#38103-pre–military-service-church-orientation)).

-He orients new ward executive secretaries as soon as reasonable after they are called.
-He provides ongoing instruction to them as needed.

 ## 33.4 Ward Records and Reports

 ### 33.4.1 Bishopric